Chase Bank UK review

 Chase also has a “round-up” feature that rounds up your spending to the next £1 and chucks it in a savings account.
 You can get 5% on your round-ups for 12 months, which is a lot better than any competing auto-savings accounts.

-Does Chase have a switching or welcome offer
+Does Chase have a switching or welcome offer?

 Sadly, Chase has no switching, referral or welcome offers.
 There was a referral scheme back in 2022, but we’ve not seen any since that ended.
+The only perk newbies get right now is being able to earn cashback for the first year without depositing £1,500 each month.

 If you’re after a switching bonus, we have a guide on the current ones available.